 The proposed bill would amend current statutes regarding the supervision of autopsies and related functions performed by medical students, residents, and fellows in pathology training.
-Under the new law, a licensed physician would only need to be trained in forensic pathology, rather than board-certified, to supervise these activities.
-This change is reflected in the deletion of "board certified" and the insertion of "trained" in the relevant sections of the Arizona Revised Statutes.
+Under the new law, a licensed physician would only need to be trained, rather than board-certified, in forensic pathology to supervise these activities.
+This change is reflected in the deletion of the requirement for board certification and the insertion of the term "trained" in the relevant sections of the Arizona Revised Statutes.
 Additionally, the bill clarifies that medical students, residents, or fellows in pathology training may perform functions of the county medical examiner under the supervision of a licensed physician trained in forensic pathology.

 Statutes affected: